 On the wall of the building, residents of Earthsong are gently reminded of the principle rules of using the composting toilet, and how to make sure it continues to work effectively for the community.

-The ventilation flue and vent ensures that negative pressure is always moving through the system, and that air is constantly being sucked into the system through the pedestal, which means that even if there were any odours in the chamber, they cannot be smelt in the bathroom.
+The ventilation flue and vent ensure that negative pressure is always moving through the system, and that air is constantly being sucked into the system through the pedestal, which means that even if there were any odours in the chamber, they cannot be smelt in the bathroom.

-The Earthsong Neighbourhood have cleverly installed their Clivus Multrum chamber behind a window, to maximise the solar gains and create a warm environment to help accelerate the composting process.
+The Earthsong Neighbourhood have cleverly installed their Clivus Multrum chamber behind a window to maximise the solar gains, and create a warm environment to help accelerate the composting process.
 Just like you, the micro-organisms at work in the compost like to be warm!

 When the cycle is complete and the compost is ready to be emptied from the system, it is perfectly broken down.
 The end result is completely pathogen free compost, which smells like rich soil and is safe to use in the garden.